 – boat operational costs – high-quality standard of the boat and service, even in the non-luxury boats – high costs of permissions and taxes – in Ecuador the minimum wage is much higher than in other country in South – – America, and so is the quality standard of living. – Highly qualified staff on board

 What is the cheapest month to go on a cruise?

 This is very difficult to answer as the Galapagos are a year-round destination and there is not a cheaper month.
 However, I can assure you that around Christmas and Easter that’s when it gets more expensive and crowded.
 So I would suggest avoiding those months.

 It is indeed because on a cruise you get to visit places that you can’t reach otherwise.
 However, it all depends on the way you like to travel.
 In this detailed post on the difference between a DIY trip or a cruise in the Galapagos islands, I explain the pros and cons of both ways of traveling to the Galapagos Islands.

 Which cruise line is the cheapest?

 It really depends on how many days you want to be on a cruise, but among the cruise, I have checked out the cheapest is the Golondrina.

 What cruise lines go to the Galapagos Islands?

 There are many different cruises but not commercial ones.
-The Galapagos islands cruises don’t belong to the big international cruise groups.
+The Galapagos island cruises don’t belong to the big international cruise groups.
 On this site, you can find pretty much the most popular cruises.